Skip to content

 Can a case be opted out and opted in multiple times?

-No; once a European patent, patent application and/or SPC has been opted out once, it will only be possible to withdraw the opt out to opt in the case to the UPC jurisdiction.
-It will not be possible to opt out a patent a second time (or to withdraw such an opt out a second time).
+No; once a European patent, patent application and/or SPC has been opted out once, it is only possible to withdraw the opt out to opt in the case to the UPC jurisdiction.
+It is not possible to opt out a patent a second time (or to withdraw such an opt out a second time).

 How does Brexit affect the UPC?